rwynn/monstache-site/src/start.md

 # this setting does not initiate a copy, it is a filter on the oplog change listener only
 namespace-regex = '^mydb\.mycollection$'
 # additionally, if you need to seed an index from a collection and not just listen for changes from the oplog
-# you can copy entire collections from MongoDB to Elasticsearch
+# you can copy entire collections or views from MongoDB to Elasticsearch
 direct-read-namespaces = ["mydb.mycollection", "db.collection", "test.test"]
 # if you want to use MongoDB change streams instead of legacy oplog tailing add the following
 # in this case you don't need regexes to filter collections.